 The series FL3000 cameras use a fiber cable to connect with our PCIE interface board.
 This board is a DMA bus master and transfers the data directly to the main RAM of the Computer.
 Here a data speed of 2.5Gbit/s is achievable where the effective data rate is up to 250 Mbyte/s.
 All RAM which is installed in the computer can be used.
 Every pixel value is saved as a word (16bit = 2 bytes).
 This board is type Gen1 with 1 lane (simplest version) where here this data rate limits the camera speed to 200kHz line rate.
-In fact additional delays in software, DMA controller and operating system limits the speed of our camera to max.
-55kHz for two 1024 pixel sensors running parallel (series 3030).
-We offer driver for the MS windows 64bit systems.
+In fact additional delays in software, DMA controller and operating system limits the speed of our HSVIS camera (series 3030) to max.
+100kHz.
+If two parallel running HSVIS cameras are needed, two PCIe Interface boards must be used.
+Both are triggered with the same 100kHz signal.
+We offer driver for the MS windows 64bit systems and Linux.

 The PCIE board has 2 additional inputs to store the state of a shutter or chopper in realtime.
 This value is written to the data stream when the camera read is done.
 So each data set contains also this information.

 Our cameras can be delivered in 3 different versions.
 They differ in speed and noise performance.
 The following table shows the differences. trms is the root mean square noise of a single pixel over 100 scans - the max. line rate (mlr) is the max. single shot trigger frequency for a 1024 pixel sensor.